MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

       _settings.xml_ is generic file provided with settings commonly used for generation of Lockdown Packages.
   * For Convienence, we added some templated version for Qualcomm Dragonboard ( _QCDB_settings.xml_ ), Minnowboard ( _MBMx86_settings.xml_ & _MBMx64_settings.xml_ )

+> [!NOTE]
-**Note:** Raspberry Pi2|3 does not support TPM and so we cannot configure Lockdown scenarios.
+> Raspberry Pi 2 nor 3 do not support TPM and so we cannot configure Lockdown scenarios.

 3. Mount your reference hardware platform to your PC, through any appropriate means, including network share or via USB mass storage mode (if available).
   * Update the Device Path for IPAddress: a.b.c.d using 3.1 or 3.2